by-jp/www.byjp.me/content/bookmarks/bullshit-not-hallucination.md

 ### Highlights

-> at minimum, the outputs of LLMs like ChatGPT are soft bullshit:

-I am fully convinced by the arguments for this put forward in this paper; so I’ll be referring to erroneous LLM output as ~hallucination~ bullshit from now on.

----

-> ChatGPT is a bullshit machine

----

-> The very same process occurs when its outputs happen to be true.

-An excellent point; if an inaccuracy in an LLMs output is called a hallucination then why is an accuracy anything different?

----

 > these are often called “AI hallucinations”.
 We argue that these falsehoods, and the overall activity of large language models, is better understood as _bullshit_ in the sense explored by Frankfurt (On Bullshit, Princeton, 2005):

 ---